anthay/ELIZA/scripts/scripts.md

 ## Contemporaneous scripts compatible with 1966 CACM ELIZA

-I am aware of three scripts from the 1960s that are compatible with 1966 CACM ELIZA.
+I am aware of just three scripts from the 1960s that are compatible with 1966 CACM ELIZA.
 These are...

 - [1966_01_CACM_article_Eliza_script.txt](https://github.com/anthay/ELIZA/blob/master/scripts/1966_01_CACM_article_Eliza_script.txt) is
 a verbatim transcription (with added whitespace) of the script published as an appendix to Joseph Weizenbaum's ELIZA paper published